Age Gap in Couples

 Couples must realistically assess long-run matters as in the following areas:

-Due to these factors and others, couples need to seek guidance from the church, family members, relatives, and good friends before entering marriage “Without counsel plans go awry, but in the multitude of counsellors they are established” (Proverbs 15:22).
-With wise counsel, free and frank discussions of problems, the couple can ensure that every important factor is weighed carefully, and every pitfall foreseen (Proverbs 15:22; 20:18; 24:6).
+Due to these factors and others, couples need to seek guidance of God first (James 1:5) and then from the church, family members, relatives, and good friends before entering marriage.
+“Without counsel plans go awry, but in the multitude of counsellors they are established” (Proverbs 15:22).
+With wise counsel, the couple can ensure that every important factor is weighed carefully, and every pitfall foreseen (Proverbs 15:22; 20:18; 24:6).

 A Bible Example

 The Bible provides, in the story of Ruth and Boaz, a couple who had an age gap.
 Ruth is one of the few people in the Bible with no recorded sin, and she goes down into history following the genealogical line of our Lord Jesus Christ (Matthew 1:5).

 - Boaz said to Ruth, “Who are you?”
 And she answered, “I am Ruth your maid.
 So spread your covering over your maid, for you are a close relative.”
 Then he said, “May you be blessed of the LORD, my daughter.
 You have shown your last kindness to be better than the first by not going after young men, whether poor or rich.
 “Now, my daughter, do not fear.
 I will do for you whatever you ask, for all my people in the city know that you are a woman of excellence” (Ruth 3:9-11)